AWS Cost Optimization 2026: Resources & Response Guide

 Caching with Amazon ElastiCache

 Amazon ElastiCache on the other hand is a web service that assists businesses to increase response time by incorporating in-memory data store layer.
 ElastiCache is used to create caches using Redis or Memcached so that businesses can retrieve data that are frequently used with ease.
-This greatly offsets the burden of loading, thus helping enhance the rate at which information is pulled out from back-end databases.
+This can reduce repeated database work and improve response time for frequently requested data.

 API Gateway for Efficient API Responses